codeproject/CodeProject.AI-Server/modules/install_script_help.md

 uses Python then the version of python given by the `runtime` setting will be installed and a virtual environment setup.

-3. If no errors ocurred, the module's `install` script will be run
+3. If no errors occurred, the module's `install` script will be run

-4. If no errors ocurred, and if the module uses Python and has an appropriate requirements.txt file, the packages in the requirements.txt file will be installed.
+4. If no errors occurred, and if the module uses Python and has an appropriate requirements.txt file, the packages in the requirements.txt file will be installed.

-5. If no errors ocurred, and if the module has a `post_install.sh` / `postinstall.bat` file then this script will be run
+5. If no errors occurred, and if the module has a `post_install.sh` / `postinstall.bat` file then this script will be run

 ## Module Requirements file